10 Practical Tips for Preventing Legal Issues When Hiring Freelancers

 Download Liquid’s Independent Contractor Agreement Checklist as a handy reference guide.

-4. Ask for W-9 form during onboarding process.
+4. Ask for a W-9 form during the onboarding process.

 5. Make sure all freelancers issue invoices for their work.

 Every freelancer payment should be associated with an invoice.
-Pay freelancers for deliverables and project milestones, instead of paying them them bi-weekly, weekly, or monthly like you would pay an employee.
-Liquid automatically creates invoices for freelancers / vendors and issues reminders to freelancers to send invoices according to agreed upon SOWs.
+Pay freelancers for deliverables and project milestones, instead of paying them bi-weekly, weekly, or monthly like you would pay an employee.
+Liquid automatically creates invoices for freelancers / vendors and issues reminders to freelancers to send invoices according to agreed-upon SOWs.

 6. Don’t exert too much control or supervision over a freelancer.

 Avoid determining specific hours for when your freelancers need to work, as that opens your business up to legal issues when hiring freelancers.
-You can set deadlines, but should avoid setting such tight deadlines that your freelanders have to work full-time for you.
+You can set deadlines but should avoid setting such tight deadlines that your freelancers have to work full-time for you.
 Liquid makes it easy to create SOWs with clearly defined tasks (deliverables) and due dates for every project.

 7. Don’t put freelancers into the same platform, system, or software for managing employees.